 It is worth taking a closer look at the arguments presented in the "GREEN" bill.

 For example, the low broker commissions in some selected European countries, such as the Netherlands, where the seller paid the commission of max.
 1,5% have to pay.
 Not to mention the exceptions.
 Thus, the buyer can hire a broker and the commission as well as any chargeable extras are freely negotiable.
 The commission models in other countries are diligently kept secret.
 In France, the commission is between 5 and 12% and is usually included in the increased purchase price, the buyer therefore contributes indirectly.
 In Portugal, the seller pays between 5 and 10%, in Italy both parties pay between 2 and 6%.
 Europe is a patchwork of brokers' commissions; picking out only those examples that are politically opportune is unfair.

 Discrediting the brokerage service

-The draft discredits the services to be provided by real estate agents in an ignorant way.
-The job description is reduced in a populist manner to the cliché of the "door-opener".
-Quotation: "(it concerns) with the mediation of residential real estates a simplified by the Internet / standardized service simple kind".
-This statement can not be surpassed in ignorance.
-Just one example: valuing a property seriously requires a sound education and a lot of experience.
-But of course it is also possible to have a rating on the internet in two minutes.
-Here, however, the results are consistently wrong, because they are just standardized procedures that can not approximate the individual character of a property.
-However, competence is also required in other areas: construction law, real estate law, purchase contract law, real estate financing just to name a few.
-The complexity of the brokerage activity is also reflected in the guidelines of the three-year apprenticeship as a real estate agent or in further education as a real estate specialist.
+The draft discredits the services to be provided by real estate agents across the board in an ignorant manner.
+In a populist manner, the job description is reduced to the cliché of the “door opener”.
+Quote: "(it is) the brokerage of residential real estate is a simplified / standardized service of a simple kind through the Internet".
+This statement cannot be beat for ignorance.
+Just one example: in order to seriously value a property, you usually need in-depth training and a lot of experience.
+But of course it is also possible to have an evaluation carried out on the Internet in two minutes.
+Here, however, the results are consistently wrong because the standardized procedures cannot even come close to reflecting the individual character of a property.
+However, competence is also in demand in other areas: construction law, real estate law, sales contract law, real estate financing to name just a few.
+The complexity of brokerage is also reflected in the guidelines for the three-year training course to become a real estate agent or in further training to become a real estate specialist.

 The brokerage fees as the sole price driver